rydmike/flex_color_scheme/README.md

 > directly in the annotated region for such screens to define their desired style.
 You can also make your own
 > convenience wrapper function or even just a const value for it if you need to use a fixed style and design frequently.
 >
-> The system navigation bar icons also do not seem to change color correctly until API30 (Android 11).
+> The system navigation bar icons do not seem to change color correctly until API30 (Android 11).
 On earlier
-> API levels you may up with light themed system navigation bar icons.
-This was observed with Pixel 4XL
+> API levels you may sometimes end up with light themed system navigation bar icons, even if you requested dark
-> emulator.
+> ones from the Android system.
+This has been observed at least with Pixel 4XL emulator on API29 (Android 10).

 You can also use the `FlexColorScheme.themedSystemNavigationBar` to hide the top status icons if you are not using an app bar at all.
 This can be useful e.g. on a splash or onboarding page.
 Example 5 contains 3 different